librasteve/raku-Physics-Unit/README.md

 [![Build Status](https://travis-ci.com/p6steve/raku-Physics-Unit.svg?branch=master)](https://travis-ci.com/p6steve/raku-Physics-Unit)

-# raku-Physics-Unit
+# Physics::Unit
-A set of stock SI, Imperial and US Unit objects that are employed by Physics::Measure objects.
+A set of stock SI, Imperial and US Unit objects for raku that are employed by Physics::Measure objects.

 See also Physics::UnitAffix for support of SI Prefixes.